Ashish-Nagar-027/Paytm-Clone-with-Tailwind/README.md

 # 📌 Disclaimer :
-this is just for education and learning purpose.contact me if any issue. <a href="http://ashish-nagar.netlify.app/">My Contacts</a>
+because of copyright issue i am making it private. this is just for education and learning purpose.contact me if any issue. <a href="http://ashish-nagar.netlify.app/">My Contacts</a>

 # 📌 About  project :